IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 3. Define a dynamic route to any controller/action

 4. Define a dynamic route that defaults to the list action if no action in the URL is provided

+5. Define a dynamic route that defaults to the list action of the CustomerController if no controller nor action in the URL is provided